konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-presence.md

 >21\. 姉と2人でパンを食べていた。<u>姉は</u> ｢真夏もおわりね｣ と言った。<br>*I was eating bread with my sister.
 My sister said, "So the peak of summer is over, huh?"*

 Of these two reasons, the one that takes priority is (a).
 In other words, even if something is not familiar information, it may still become a topic if the statement has a predicate expressing a permanent state.
-This is a useful mental shortcut and it'll cover most sentences, but it is not 100% accurate.
-Remember, usage of は/が is not always predictable.
+This is a useful mental shortcut and it will cover most sentences, but it is not 100% accurate because は/が is not fully predictable.

 ## <a name="new-old" style="text-decoration: none; pointer-events: none;">EXTRA: Familiar Information and New/Old Information

-A once popular way of teaching the difference between は/が was through the concept of "new information" and "old information", but this idea is not used in Noda's original book.
+A once popular way of teaching the difference between は/が was through the concept of "new information" (新情報) and "old information" (旧情報), but this idea is not used in Noda's original book.
 I have decided to name Noda's concept as "familiar information".
 Notice that we did not talk about "old" or "new information" when we discussed what elements become topics, but only about what is "familiar information" and "not familiar information".
 These two concepts are related, but distinct from each other.

 As 上林 (1988) points out, the definition of this new/old distinction has never been made rigorously clear and does not entirely describe functions of は/が if we simply define old information in the same way that we define familiar information.
 Noda brings up familiar information only to describe tendencies regarding topicalization, not to differentiate between functions of は and が.

 One explanation for the new/old dichotomy is that new information refers to something the listener presumably does not know, regardless of whether or not they are aware of it.
-For this reason, new/old information is also sometimes called unknown/known information.[^6]
+For this reason, new/old information is also sometimes translated as "unknown" and "known" information.[^6]

 [^6]: But, even this definition of new/old information fails in certain cases (as discussed in 上林 (1988)).
 For more recently proposed information-structure models, see 天野 (1998) and 今田 (2010). 野田 (1996) discards the concept of new/old information in his description, although he builds off of it as foundational research.